tpoikela/uvm-python/docs/source/uvm_users_guide_1.2.rst

 can operate hierarchically with one sequence, called a *parent sequence*, invoking another sequence, called a *child sequence*.

 To operate, each UVM Sequence is eventually bound to a UVM Sequencer.
+In practice this means that `UVMSequence.start` receives the sequencer as an argument.
 Multiple UVM Sequence instances can be bound to the same UVM Sequencer.
+Top-level sequences do not have to run on a sequencer, and can start other sequences instead.

 1.1.8 UVM Driver
 ----------------